Christ does not sit at the right hand of God

 The words sat on, in the verse above are translated incorrectly.
 In cannot be said, that our Lord sat on the right hand of God; this is to suggest that we are talking about two separate Gods.
 Our Lord dwells as the right hand of God.

-Christ can never sit at the right hand of God
+Christ is the right hand of God

 The doctrine of the trinity represents purposeful deceit and is an idiotic doctrine of deception.